eet-nu/api-docs/source/locations.html.md

 ## Introduction

 The Locations API enables you to retrieve a list of locations that contain restaurants.
+Locations are stored hierarchical as Country => Region => City.

 ## Location details